ardishko/OuterHeaven/README.md

 https://github.com/vimjoyer/nixconf (added for being a cool guy and making super duper awesome nix videos)
 <br>
 https://github.com/iynaix/dotfiles (added for being a nix wizard.)

+Special thanks to:

+Anyone and everyone who has starred this config.
+It makes me super happy to know that my code helps some people!